ScootKit/scnx-docs/docs/scnx/guilds/dcserver-link.md

 # dcserver.link

 :::info Beta-Alert
 This documentation is for a unreleased product that is only available for a certain number of servers on SCNX.
-Check our [server settings page](https://scnx.app/glink?page=settings) on SCNX to see if you can use dcserver.link URLs.
+Check your [server settings page](https://scnx.app/glink?page=settings) on SCNX to see if you can use dcserver.link URLs.
 :::

 Create an unique vanity URL to your server (e.g. `https://dcserver.link/yourservername`).